Skip to Main Content

 Adequate public notice is not defined in the Tennessee Open Meetings Act.
 Tennessee courts have determined that adequate public notice is sufficient notice under the circumstances that would fairly inform the public of the meeting.
 Memphis Publ'g Co. v.
 City of Memphis, 513 S.W.2d 511, 513 (Tenn.
 1974).

 The Tennessee Open Meetings Act declares that the formation of public policy and public business must be transacted transparently and not in secret.
 Tenn.
 Code Ann. § 8-44-101(a).
-To accomplish this goal, the Tennessee Open Meetings Act requires all meetings of a governing body to be open to the public and that a governing body provide adequate public notice of the meeting.
+To accomplish this goal, the Tennessee Open Meetings Act requires that all meetings of a governing body be open to the public, that a governing body provide adequate public notice of the meeting, and in certain circumstances, that the governing body provide a period for public comment regarding agenda items.
+Local government legislative bodies are required to provide an agenda in advance of a meeting.
 Tenn.
-Code Ann. §§ 8-44-102, 8-44-103.
+Code Ann. §§ 8-44-102, 8-44-103, 2023 Public Chapters 0213 and 0300.

 The Tennessee Open Meetings Act generally only allows members of state governing bodies to participate by electronic means.
 Tenn.
 Code Ann. § 8-44-108.
 Such authority does not generally exist for city and county governing bodies.
 Elected governing bodies of counties, cities, metropolitan governments and school boards may establish an internet forum as provided in Tenn.
 Code Ann. § 8-44-109.
 However, such internet forums cannot act as a substitute for decision making by a governing body at a meeting held in accordance with the Tennessee Open Meetings Act.